 How my time in Ki Society helps me understand Yuishinkai Soren’s recent Post reminded me of some things I saw, heard and was told in Japan whilst training with Tohei Sensei and the Shihans of Ki Society for 22 years.
 The reason for this post is that some of the information from my time with […]

 In recent times there has been much debate around training style and focus within the organisation.
 I will share with you how we trained in the early days and why I believe every practitioner should train this way for at least some part of their learning.
-It is important to be explain my current […]
+It is important to explain my current situation. […]

 I came to Aikido after 4 seasons of professional sport, I had decided I wanted to be an athlete at the age of 14.
 I was lucky in that I had grown up getting used to hard work as my family had a small hobby farm, and being the eldest boy, my non school hours […]